MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-team-from-existing-team.md

 # Create a template from an existing team in Microsoft Teams

-Microsoft Teams lets you create a team from an existing team that can be saved and modified to meet your particular organizational needs.
+Microsoft Teams lets you create a template from an existing team that can be saved and modified to meet your particular organizational needs.

 1. Log in to the admin center.